gradientI/Automatic-Differentiation/README.md

 # Automatic-Differentiation
-A "Non-working" automatic differentiation library (forward and reverse mode) with unoptimized recursize implementation
+A "Non-working" automatic differentiation library (forward and reverse mode) with unoptimized recursive implementation

 In the forward sweep the local gradients are calculated and intermediate nodes are created, the nodes which created the intermediate node are parents of the intermediate node and so on. during backward pass the global grad of last node is set to 1 and then recursively goes and applies the chain rule i.e for node n, del n / del (last_node) is sum of n's child node's global grad * del (n's child node) / del (n)